 WE CAN EXPERIENCE MORE.

-Today I will write down just one belief that I was raised perceiving I was supposed to believe.
+Today I will write down just one belief that I was raised perceiving that I was supposed to believe.
 I will pick it apart, analyze it, and decide if there are tweaks, changes, or improvements I can make to this belief that would optimize my life experience and benefit me even more in some way, and add value to my life and the lives of my loved ones.

 When it comes to improving personal beliefs and truly optimizing our lifestyles, there are MANY people who have already done it, and who are empowering others with the information needed to make it easy for anyone to do.
 Here are a few of my favorite thought leaders, who I follow and learn from by reading or listening to their content, as often as I can.
 I am so incredibly grateful for the content they work so hard to share, and for their transparency and willingness to make imperfections the perfect place for us to be, and the perfect place to start.
 It’s okay to make mistakes.
 It’s okay to admit being wrong, or doing something incorrectly, or less optimally.
 This is how we experience and learn.